-You can mix together a glass of filtered water, a few drops of chlorophyll, and a big squeeze of lemon.
+You can mix in a glass of filtered water a few drops of chlorophyll and a big squeeze of lemon.
 To spice it up a bit, you can add ice cubes.
 You can also infuse it with stevia, orange slices, frozen berries, fresh mint leaves, cucumber — the options are endless.

 The taste might not be as of a chocolate milkshake.
-But when you get used to it, and as I like to say, "when you know your whys," the taste of chlorophyll water won't be an issue.
+But when you get used to it, and as they say, "when you know your whys," the taste of chlorophyll water won't be an issue.